Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-The day before the first anniversary of the inquest into the killings of three women in Renfrew County, the Ontario government shared its responses to 30 recommendations made by the jury aimed at preventing similar tragedies.
+The day before the first anniversary of the inquest into the murders of three women in Renfrew County, the Ontario government provided its responses to 30 recommendations made by the jury to prevent similar deaths.

-Last summer in Pembroke, a weeks-long inquest looked into the 2015 murders of Carol Culleton, Anastasia Kuzyk, and Nathalie Warmerdam.
+Last summer in Pembroke, a weeks-long inquest examined the 2015 murders of Carol Culleton, Anastasia Kuzyk and Nathalie Warmerdam.

-The jury-comprising three men and two women from Renfrew, Griffith, Petawawa, Chalk River, and Pembroke-proposed that provincial and federal governments, along with other organizations, adopt 86 recommendations that included various preventative measures.
+The jury — three men and two women recruited from Renfrew, Griffith, Petawawa, Chalk River and Pembroke — suggested the provincial and federal governments, and other groups, adopt 86 recommendations, including numerous preventative measures.

-Participants in the inquest will gather in Pembroke Wednesday to review what has been accomplished so far.
+Participants in the inquest are meeting in Pembroke Wednesday to discuss efforts made so far.

-Ontario received most of the 86 recommendations put forth by the inquest jury.
-The province’s initial response was submitted back in February, with a second response delivered to the coroner’s office on Tuesday.
+Ontario was the subject of most of the inquest jury’s 86 recommendations.
+The province’s initial response was filed in February, and the second response was sent to the coroner’s office on Tuesday.

 The rejected recommendations include: